runjerry/InsisVim/mac_dev_setup/mac_setup_guide.md

 # Set fish as default shell
 chsh -s /opt/homebrew/bin/fish

+# Check fish is in PATH
+echo $PATH
+# If not, add it
+fish_add_path "/opt/homebrew/bin/"
 ```

 Log out and log back in, or open a new terminal to activate Fish.